teamstudio/docs-tsds/docs/configurator/databases.md

 You can even make your application entirely configurable by creating completely generalized keyword lists that define list members as “[#Item1#]”; “[#Item2#]”, and so on.

 Using Configurator you can build a form where every piece of static text is configurable.
-Your application runs significantly more quickly and efficiently when you use Configurator than when you use run-time @DBLookup commands
+Your application runs significantly more quickly and efficiently when you use Configurator than when you use run-time @DBLookup commands.